 - Recognition for the charity’s valuable work and impact made to current and new supporters

-- A Leadership session for the Charity’s CEO with Barbara Watkinson, Director of Leadership at Mc-Cubed Ltd
+- A Leadership session for the Charity’s CEO with Barbara Watkinson, Director of Leadership at The Management and Leadership Academy

 - A session on Marketing Strategy with Gerry Griffith, Founder of Skill Pill.

 Only charities and community organisations with a turnover under £1.5 million can enter.
 You must also have a charity or HRMRC exemption number.
 Alternatively, you must be able to demonstrate that you are:

 - recognised by/registered by a governing body for example you hold a Community Amateur Sports Club registration number (CASC) issued by HMRC or

 - Have in place a small charity constitution, governing documents and equivalent board of trustees.